FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 ### Using static IP configuration

-Set `configUSE_DHCP` to 0 and set the following in the [FreeRTOSConfig.h](FreeRTOSConfig.h) file:
+Set `ipconfigUSE_DHCP` to 0 and set the following in the [FreeRTOSConfig.h](FreeRTOSConfig.h) file:

 * `configIP_ADDR0/3`         : Set to the IP address.
 It is used when DHCP is disabled.